GeorgeDaoud3/SOFE4630U-MS4/README.md

       cd ~/SOFE4630U-MS4/voting_logger
       PROJECT=$PROJECT LOGGER_IMAGE=$LOGGER_IMAGE envsubst < logger.yaml | kubectl apply -f -
       ```
-5. To check the deployment, get the list of pods and make sure that they all available.
-Then, look for a pod for any of the service replicas and prints its logs.
+5. To check the deployment, get the pod list and make sure they are all available.
+Then, look for a pod for any service replicas.
+You can print the replica logs for debugging purposes.
       ```cmd
       kubectl get pods
       kubectl logs <pod-name>